protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 Here are a few of the most commonly used options:

-*   `java_package` (file option): The package you want to use for your generated Java classes.
+*   `java_package` (file option): The package you want to use for your generated Java/Kotlin classes.
 If no explicit `java_package` option is given in the `.proto` file, then by default the proto package (specified using the "package" keyword in the `.proto` file) will be used.
 However, proto packages generally do not make good Java packages since proto packages are not expected to start with reverse domain names.
-If not generating Java code, this option has no effect.
+If not generating Java or Kotlin code, this option has no effect.

     ```proto
     option java_package = "com.example.foo";